dawelsch/dawelsch.github.io/websrc/source/documents/networking/policies.md

 ```

-The followign lists all the rules in the policy:
+The following lists all the rules in the policy:

 ```
 $ netctl policy rule-ls web-policy